 Live templates are ReSharper's far more intelligent version of Visual Studio's code snippets.

 To apply a live template, just type a template abbreviation, and press Tab in the completion list to expand the template.
 After that, use Enter or Tab to navigate through template parameters.
-(If you use Visual Studio's native code completion, press Ctrl+J to display the list of available live templates to expand a template.)
+(If you use Visual Studio's native code completion, press Ctrl+E, L to display the list of available live templates and expand a template.)

-To surround a piece of code, select it and press Ctrl+Alt+J.
+To surround a piece of code, select it and press Ctrl+E, U.

-ReSharper lets you add new files to your project with predefined code fragments already generated in them.
+ReSharper lets you add new files and new sets of files with predefined code fragments.
 For example, you can create a new file with a class declaration, an interface, struct declaration, and so on.
 To choose from the list of file templates, press Ctrl+Alt+Ins without even leaving the text editor.